 Camilla has a Bachelor of Science in Electrical Engineering from Colorado State University.
 She has taught, maintained, and written computer programs for the business world.
 While in the business world, she found out she loved teaching and just continued at home with her children.
 She homeschooled both of her children from preschool through high school graduation for a total of seventeen years.
 After teaching science for ten years at CHESS, Camilla has decided to teach math.
 Her love of math is really what landed Camilla in the engineering field, and she hopes she can transfer her love of math to as many students as possible.

-John is a publisher, author and former conference speaker who has been teaching homeschoolers for 18 years and at CHESS since its inception.
-John’s classes include effective writing for high school and college, SAT essay prep, critical reading and thinking skills, fiction writing, literature, mock trial and Microsoft Office skills.
-John also offers storytelling and authoring mentorships to both adults and students with a serious interest in fiction writing.
-His writing credits include: Bloodlines, originally published Servant Publications, the first four books in the Century War Chronicles series designed for upper elementary and middle school students.
-John’s most recent books are I Love Base Ball and Ghost Pirates Trilogy.
-Focus on the Family published nine of John’s short stories including “If One Falls” which took the Higher Goals first place award for fiction in the 2000 EPA publisher’s competition for Breakaway magazine.
-John is married to Brenda, his better-half for 40 years, and is a proud father of two adult sons, four lovely granddaughters, a grandson and a great granddaughter.
-John has lived and worked in No. Va. all of his life.
-He has followed Christ since 1970, teaching high school and adult Sunday school, and occasionally preaching.
-He now attends Clear River Church where he is involved in the youth ministry and home groups.
+John is a publisher, author and conference speaker who has been teaching homeschoolers for 20 years and at CHESS since its inception.
+John’s classes include effective writing for high school and college, critical reading and thinking skills, fiction writing, literature, mock trial and Microsoft Office skills.
+John also offers storytelling mentorships to both adults and students with a serious interest in fiction writing.
+His writing credits include nine short stories for Focus on the Family, including “If One Falls” which took the Higher Goals first place award for fiction in the 2000 EPA publisher’s competition for Breakaway magazine.
+John’s most recent books are I Love Baseball and Ghost Pirates, which are part of his Young Heroes series.
+John is married and a proud father of two adult sons, four lovely granddaughters, a grandson and a great granddaughter.
+John has lived in No. Va. all of his life.
+A Christian since 1970, John teaches Sunday school at Clear River Community Church.
+All of John’s books are available at storyshopUSA.com and carried on Amazon.

 Mary O’Donnell Mary is a veteran homeschooling mom and teacher with a B.A. in Education/Psychology who grew up in Belgium, attended French speaking schools, and looks forward to her trips back home to visit family.
 In addition to teaching her own children, and various homeschool co-op classes when needed throughout the years, her passion for the last 18+ years has been in teaching and developing curricula for Christian-centered junior and high school level French classes through French IV, specifically geared for homeschoolers.
 Within the last four years, Mary has written and published an Introduction to French curriculum purposely for junior high homeschooled students, in order to address the need for a gentle introduction to a foreign language – especially for those who might be struggling learners.
 She inspires her students to succeed by not only breaking down the material into manageable pieces, but also by her enthusiasm for them and their progress.
 Mary has always had a great love for Internationals, loves to speak Spanish whenever possible, and would love to learn Italian next.
 She is a recent nominee for The National Society of High School Scholars, Claes Nobel Education of Distinction, and is a member of the American Association of Teachers of French.